Back to tool

 FTC home improvement contractor guidance

-Consumer guidance supports getting project scope, materials, schedule, and payment terms in writing.
+Consumer guidance supports getting project scope, materials, schedule, and written terms in writing.

 2021 IRC R311.7.10.1